-African codes surpass many other well-established codes for corporate social responsibility and sustainability reporting.
+- African codes surpass many other well-established codes in terms of considerations for corporate social responsibility and sustainability reporting;

-Several markets have moved ahead of OECD Principles but the release of the 2015 Principles and the need to encourage direct investment may call for regulators and policy makers to reassess their codes and revise their frameworks where necessary.
+Whilst several markets have moved ahead of the established best practice, the release of the 2015 OECD Principles and the need to encourage direct investment may call for regulators and policy makers to reassess their codes and revise their frameworks where necessary.